eike-welk/clair/README.rst

 Software
 =======================================

-The software is currently in an alpha stage, with no components usable for end users.
+The software is currently in an early beta stage.
+There are no components usable for end users, but there are crude programs, that can be tested without much effort.

 Clair is written in the Python, the GUI parts use the *QT* framework.
 It can currently only communicate with Ebay.